-Working in the steppe of the Western US in an interpretive role, it’s impossible to avoid the negativity surrounding this animal, so I’ve done my best to present the real science behind the coyote controversy and leave my feelings out of it (as much as I can, anyway).
-Coyotes have been the target of hate and misunderstanding pretty much since settlers landed on this continent’s shores.
-I hope this article will illuminate the truth behind the coyote controversy.
+Working in the steppe of the Western US in an interpretive role means that it’s impossible to avoid the negativity surrounding this animal.
+I’ve worked, in this article, to present what science – and historical fact – tells us about the coyote controversy.
+Coyotes have been the target of hate and misunderstanding pretty much since settlers landed on this continent’s shores, and my hope was to find some truth on either side.

 Many First Nations knew the coyote as a Trickster figure, capable of supernatural powers, immortality, and continually fooling others and even himself.
 Coyote was a respected Grandfather, a keeper of knowledge and a figure that guided humans towards growth through their own trials and tribulations.
 Trickster characters are complex, dynamic, and impossible to pin down.
-True to his Trickster name, the “song dog” has indeed foiled human attempts at extermination; it is clear that Coyote is as complex and hard to pin down as his mythological counterpart.
+True to his Trickster name, the “song dog” has indeed foiled human attempts at extermination; it is clear that the coyote is as complex as his mythological counterpart.

 The North American Coyote (Canis latrans) is one of eight members of the Canidae family, which also includes wolves, foxes, and domestic dogs.
 Coyotes are smaller and slimmer than wolves, weighing on average less than 50 pounds.
 The Michigan DNR points out that, “The size and weight of coyotes are commonly overestimated, because their long fur masks a bone structure that is slighter than that of most domestic dogs.”